yanivnizan/knowledge-base/src/documents/ios/profile/Profile_Events.html.md

 }
 ```

-### EVENT_UP_GET_CONTACTS_FINISHED
+### GET CONTACTS FINISHED

-This event will be thrown when fetching the contacts from the social provider has finished successfully.
+The event `EVENT_UP_GET_CONTACTS_FINISHED` will be fired when fetching the contacts from the social provider has finished successfully.

 ``` objectivec
 // observe the event: